csmithswim/Collections/README.md

 <E> is common convention for declaring a common syntax for declaring classes with a collection semantic because the collection can have multiple elements.

 List interface represents an order collection also called a sequence.
-So it lists we can access objects.
+So with lists we can access objects by their index.

+In collections we do not care about their index, just adding/removing them from the collection.

+List interface extends the collection interface.